artbrock/artbrock.com/_posts/2015-06-30-currencies-for-disaster-assistance-and-economic-development.md

 There are many other examples, both within and outside of the domain of currency that provide evidence that increased student involvement is a vital ingredient in assuring academic success.

 The US Department of Education visiting this subject in their publication, "Educational Reforms and Students at Risk: A Review of the Current State of the Art" Rossi, et al., stated:

-<p style="margin-left:.5in;">_Researchers increasingly conceptualize poor educational performance as the outcome of a process of disengagement that may begin as early as a child's entry into school (Finn, 1989; Kelly, 1989; Merchant, 1987; Rumberger, 1987; Natriello, 1984).
+_Researchers increasingly conceptualize poor educational performance as the outcome of a process of disengagement that may begin as early as a child's entry into school (Finn, 1989; Kelly, 1989; Merchant, 1987; Rumberger, 1987; Natriello, 1984).
 According to this model, students who do not identify, participate, and succeed in school activities become increasingly at risk of academic failure and dropout.
 In order to improve student achievement and persistence, the model suggests that the school climate must foster "investment" behavior -- schools must encourage student involvement in academic and extracurricular activities by stimulating their interest, increasing their personal resources (e.g., remediating skill deficiencies), and rewarding their efforts._

 Our proposal integrates the best of these prior programs and research into a manageable next step for the Louisiana school system.